 Abstract

-Dynamic MRI enables in vivo analysis of relative bone motion during knee movement, but quantifying this motion from imaging data remains challenging due to the trade-offs between temporal and spatial resolution.
+Dynamic MRI enables in vivo imaging of bone motion during knee movement, but quantifying this motion from imaging data remains challenging.
 This study aimed to develop and validate a semi-automated pipeline to track femoral and tibial motion and extract motion parameters from sagittal plane CINE MRI during flexion-extension cycles.
-Our method combines Canny edge detection and connected-component labeling with frame-to-frame transformation optimization to track bone boundaries.
+The method combines Canny edge detection and connected-component labeling with frame-to-frame transformation optimization to track bone boundaries.
 The approach was validated in five healthy volunteers performing controlled knee motion using an MRI-compatible device, with results compared to manual segmentation.
 The semi-automated tracking achieved an average alignment error of 0.40 ± 0.02 mm for both bones, with processing time reduced from approximately 15 minutes for manual segmentation to less than 5 minutes per dataset.
 Both approaches showed similar motion patterns, with horizontal displacement ranging from 8 to 28 mm and vertical displacement remaining relatively constant around 57 mm with approximately 2 mm variation through the motion cycle.
 All displacements were defined in the 2D image coordinate system, with the centroid of the tibial segment tracked relative to the centroid of the femoral segment.
-The semi-automated method demonstrated higher precision through consistently smaller standard deviations in displacement measurements.
-This approach enables efficient and reliable quantification of relative bone positions during knee motion in dynamic MRI sequences without requiring additional high-resolution reference scans, making it suitable for both research and clinical applications.
+The semi-automated method demonstrated consistently smaller standard deviations in displacement measurements.
+This developed approach enables efficient and reliable quantification of relative bone positions during knee motion in dynamic MRI sequences without requiring additional high-resolution reference scans, making it suitable for both research and clinical applications.

 Keywords: Dynamic MRI; Bone tracking; Semi-automated segmentation; Motion analysis; Knee osteokinematics